khaors/geocompr/main.md

 ## Spatial operations on raster data {#spatial-ras}

-This section builds on \@ref(manipulating-raster-objects), which highlights various basic methods for manipulating raster datasets, to demonstrate more advanced and explicitly spatial raster operations, and uses the same object `elev` and `grain`.
+This section builds on section \@ref(manipulating-raster-objects), which highlights various basic methods for manipulating raster datasets, to demonstrate more advanced and explicitly spatial raster operations, and uses the same object `elev` and `grain`.